 CleanMyMac has been in existence for about seven years, and it’s been endorsed by many popular and respected technology websites including The New Web, iMore, iCreate, and MacStories.

-If you’re not using this program, I highly recommend downloading it and giving it a try.
-You should naturally always have your Mac backed up, and even your most important files backed up to the cloud, just in case CleanMyMac doesn’t perform the way it should or that you erase a file you didn’t intend to.
+[wps_pullquote style=”standard” align=”right”]I highly recommend giving CleaMyMac a try.
+You should naturally have your Mac backed up regularly, and even have your most important files copied to or stored in the cloud, just in case CleanMyMac doesn’t perform the way it should, or if you accidentally erase a file.[/wps_pullquote]

 The developers of CleanMyMac stand behind their product.
 Their website is chockablock with explanations of its cleaning modules and other features.
 And it even includes a manual that you can download.